nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 ## 4.2 Configuring the Management Service Provider

-The Central Server provides management services to the security servers that are part of the (local) X-Road infrastructure (see Chapter 6).
+The Central Server provides management services to the Security Servers that are part of the (local) X-Road infrastructure (see Chapter 6).

-A subsystem of an X-Road member acting as a service provider for the management services must be appointed in the Central Server (see 4.2.1), registered as a client of the management services’ security server (see 4.2.2) and configured to provide the services in the management services’ security server (see 4.2.3).
+A subsystem of an X-Road member acting as a service provider for the management services must be appointed in the Central Server (see 4.2.1), registered as a client of the management services’ Security Server (see 4.2.2) and configured to provide the services in the management services’ Security Server (see 4.2.3).

-The management services’ security server must be installed and registered in the Central Server before the management service provider can be registered as a client of the security server and the management services can be configured (see [SSI](#13-references)).
+The management services’ Security Server must be installed and registered in the Central Server before the management service provider can be registered as a client of the Security Server and the management services can be configured (see [SSI](#13-references)).

 ### 4.2.1 Appointing the Management Service Provider